-Content Delivery Network is also known to parallelize different kinds of downloads all across your host names.
-In other words, when you put up a request to access a web page, several sub requests would be generated for CSS, scripts, images, etc. In case everything including the CSS, scripts and the images are in a single domain, it takes much longer as all the requests are processed one by one which slows down the entire operation.
-On the other hand, when CDN is used, all the downloads across your host names are brought up to speed and the content access is provided to the client immediately.
+Content Delivery Network is also known to parallelize different kinds of downloads all across your hostnames.
+In other words, when you put up a request to access a web page, several sub-requests would be generated for CSS, scripts, images, etc. In case everything including the CSS, scripts, and images is in a single domain, it takes much longer as all the requests are processed one by one which slows down the entire operation.
+On the other hand, when CDN is used, all the downloads across your hostnames are brought up to speed and the content access is provided to the client immediately.
 So if you are interested in configuring a content delivery network system of your own to deploy into a shared hosting word press blog, you need to go through the sections discussed below.

 How to deploy a CDN into a shared hosting word press blog

 Before you try to make an advancement with the whole CDN thing, it is highly recommended to take a complete backup of the whole My SQL database along with all your directory data.
-You need to keep in mind that taking a backup of all your data is critically important as you do not want to get stuck with nothing in case something goes south
+You need to keep in mind that taking a backup of all your data is critically important as you don't want to be left with no data in case something goes south.

 Get into the domain’s home directory.
 Look for the .htaccess file.
 Once it has been spotted, you need to make it writable.
 It may easily be done by granting the 777 permissions on a temporary basis.

 Open up the file for wp-config.
 It is usually present in the home directory.
 Once you have managed to open it, type in the following code piece at the bottom of the file:

 The code listed above grants permission for using the W3 total cache plugin.
 So this step requires you to get this cache for your site.
 It may easily be downloaded from word press.

 Now you need to extract the zipped folder to get the contents of the W3 total cache plugin.
 Once you’re done, upload the entire folder to this path: /wp-content/plugins.
 Now get into the word press dashboard for your sit and activate this plugin.